Slow fashion

 When we have scrap fabric or packaging, we often repurpose it for usage somewhere else rather than throwing it away or even recycling it.
 This helps us to create cool new products and styles, and also divert these materials from landfill.

-In addition, we work with several partners to use upcycled, high-quality fabric that would have gone to waste otherwise, and even utilize thrifting as a way to reuse older materials.
+In addition, we work with several partners to use upcycled, high-quality fabric that would have gone to waste otherwise, and even have a whole collection using rare, upcycled quilts!

 THE MORAL OF THE STORY